khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Other-Languages.md

 ## If you know how to use github and compile Android apps

-Alternately, if you know how to use github and write Android applications, you can fork the Chameleon Terminal Emulator project, add the localization to your fork, build and test the fork to make sure that it works, and send me a pull request:
+Alternately, if you know how to use github and write Android applications, you can fork the Terminal Emulator for Android project, add the localization to your fork, build and test the fork to make sure that it works, and send me a pull request:

 1. [Install Git](http://git-scm.com/)
-2. Clone the Chameleon Terminal Emulator git repository:
+2. Clone the Terminal Emulator for Android git repository:

     $ git clone git://github.com/jackpal/Android-Terminal-Emulator.git

 3. Edit the appropriate res/values-* files.
 (For example res/values-de has the German (Deutsch) localization.)
 You will need to manually look through the corresponding U.S. English res/values files to find out what strings are missing.

-4. Build and test Chameleon Terminal Emulator to make sure that you new translation works.
+4. Build and test Terminal Emulator for Android to make sure that you new translation works.

-    + See docs/Building.txt for instructions on how to build Chameleon Terminal Emulator.
+    + See docs/Building.txt for instructions on how to build Terminal Emulator for Android.

 5. Send me the changes you made, either as a "diff", a "patch" or as a "github pull request".